gatsbyjs/gatsby/docs/blog/2019-07-09-digital-display-drupal-gatsby/index.md

 Sandy Springs came to [Mediacurrent](https://www.mediacurrent.com/?utm_source=gatsbyjs&utm_medium=blog&utm_campaign=partners2019&utm_content=mediacurrent) with a challenge: redesign an existing website to promote City Springs and use Drupal 8 to share event data with digital signage as well as other information systems in the future.

-## Mediacurrent’s Solution
+## Mediacurrent's Solution

 A decoupled approach, where front end templating is separate from the content management system and database was required to achieve a unified system.
-Proven as a powerful decoupled CMS, Drupal replaced the city’s existing WordPress site.
+Proven as a powerful decoupled CMS, Drupal replaced the city's existing WordPress site.

 On the back end, a [Drupal 8](https://www.drupal.org/8) foundation manages content.
 On the front end, Gatsby presents content.
-With this approach, the Sandy Springs team can “create once, publish everywhere,” with a more efficient process for sharing information with the local community.
+With this approach, the Sandy Springs team can "create once, publish everywhere," with a more efficient process for sharing information with the local community.

 ![Drupal-powered large scale digital signage in a cafe](./images/CitySprings2.jpg "City Spring's large scale digital signage")